elk-audio/elk-docs/docs/html/_sources/documents/sushi_internal_plugins.md.txt

     + "gain" : output gain in dB.
 Default: 0.0.
 (Normalized from [-24, 24], Default: 0.0).
     + "q" : Q factor of the filter.
 Default: 0.1.
 (Normalized from [0, 10], Default: 1.0).

+### Mono Summing

+Simple plugin that sums all input channels to mono and outputs the same mono audio to all channels.

+ * **uid** : "sushi.testing.mono_summing"

 ## Midi In / Audio Out Plugins

 ### Sample Player